reproducing-research-projects/BugsInPy/report/meat.md

 **RQ2.** How many non-reproducible bugs can we _rescue_?
 We rescue a bug by modifying the scripts and data such that the bug that was initially not reproducible now becomes reproducible.

-This article proceeds with the methodology section, which explains how we tried to reproduce BugsInPy and what rescue procedures we took when bugs were not reproducible.
+This article proceeds with the methodology section, which explains how we first tried to reproduce BugsInPy and what rescue procedures we took when bugs were not reproducible.
 Then we summarize the results of our executions and analyze the failures.
 Finally, we engage in an open-ended discussion of our experiments with several pieces of advice to authors of future reproducible artifacts in Python and those seeking to reproduce such artifacts.

 # Methodology

+We first tried to reproduce each bug using the original script released with the BugsInPy dataset.
+We run the script on an Ubuntu 18.04 distribution, because the Docker image mentioned in the original BugsInPy paper used Ubuntu 18.04.
+For bugs that were not reproducible using the original script, we analyzed the problems to identify the root cause and then made changes to try to _rescue_ the bugs and make them reproducible.

-As part of our rescue, we made the following changes:
+As part of our rescue process, we made the following changes:

-1. **Added Docker containers:** We use a Docker container build script to build an image that provides a consistent starting point in which our scripts will install the correct software environment.
+1. **Added Dockerfile for containers:** We use a Docker container build script, `Dockerfile`, to build a Docker image that provides a consistent starting point in which our scripts can install the correct software environment.
+The BugsInPy original paper and the current Git repository do not mention or include any Dockerfile, but DockerHub does have an image for BugsInPy published by one of the authors of the BugsInPy original paper; however, we could not find a Dockerfile corresponding to that image.
+Moreover, we wanted our image to include other changes mentioned below (e.g., Conda).
-The container also sandboxes modifications that the BugsInPy script make to the environment (e.g., modifying `~/.bashrc`).
+The use of container sandboxes modifications that the BugsInPy script makes to the environment (e.g., modifying `~/.bashrc`).
-While our image is available in the popular DockerHub registry, we suggest that users seeking robust reproducibility build the image from our source rather than depending on an external registry.
+While our image is available in the popular DockerHub registry, we suggest that users seeking robust reproducibility build the image from our Dockerfile available in our Git repository rather than depending on an external registry.

-2. **Added Conda package manager:** Each bug may require a different version of Python, as specified in the dataset, but the BugsInPy script _ignores_ the specified version of Python, deferring to the system default Python instead.
+3. **Added Conda package manager:** Each bug may require a different version of Python, as specified in the dataset, but the BugsInPy script _ignores_ the specified version of Python, deferring to the system default Python instead.
 Presumably, the BugsInPy authors manually changed their system's version of Python according to the specification of each bug, but this process is not fully automated, making it difficult for future users.
 We modified the main BugsInPy script to install the correct version of Python using Conda.
 Conda is a cross-platform package manager.
 Packages installed by Conda neither use nor modify the system version of those packages, so Conda can support different environments, each with its own requirements that may potentially conflict with the other environments.
 Conda package repositories store packages containing prebuilt binaries and metadata for each platform, so installing is much faster than compiling from source code.

-3. **Replaced Pip with Conda where appropriate:** The original BugsInPy scripts install all Python packages using Pip package manager.
+4. **Replaced Pip with Conda where appropriate:** The original BugsInPy scripts install all Python packages using Pip package manager.
 Pip can invoke the compiler to build dependencies from source code \cite{noauthor_pip_nodate} or download prebuilt binary files.
 The most common usage of Pip is to install packages from the Python Package Index (PyPI) using requirement specifiers.
 As specified in the official Python Packaging documentation, a requirement specifier typically consists of a project name followed by an optional version specifier.